Sasha Alex Lessin, Ph. D.

 1821–1834: MEXICO INDEPENDENT, BUT FRAGILE

 Peasants said, We won our independence from Spain, but the landlord is still the landlord.
-Mexican Army recruits said, General, feast, we soldiers eat dust.
+Mexican Army recruits said, Generals feast, but we soldiers eat dust.

 In Mexico’s North, an elder noted, the big shots in the Capitol only remember us when they want to tax us.